 - Quality: If you're using the JPEG format, the image can be saved at different quality levels.
 You may want to experiment with different settings to find the best balance between quality and file size.

-Drag the slider in the interactive below to adjust the jpeg compression quality.
+Drag the slider in the interactive below to adjust the JPEG compression quality.
 Remember, higher quality levels will also increase the file size.
 Try to find a setting that looks good while keeping the file size relatively small.

 - Select File > Save for Web.

-- The Save for Web dialog box will appear.
+Save for Web dialog box will appear.
 Select the desired file type and quality level.

 - If needed, resize the image by typing the desired dimensions under Image Size.
 When you enter the new image width, the height should be adjusted automatically to maintain the original aspect ratio.

-- If desired, you can use the 2-Up view to compare the original image with a preview of the new version.
+- If you want, you can use the 2-Up view to compare the original image with a preview of the new version.
 This is an easy way to make sure you haven't lost too much quality from the original version.
 Note the file size in the bottom-left corner of each preview window.

 - Click Save.
 A new dialog box will appear.
 Type the desired file name and choose a location for the file, then click Save.
 You'll want to use a new file name to avoid accidentally overwriting the original file.